ralphv/nodetastic/README.md

 ## Changelog

+* 1.0.1: Add support for promises.

+* 1.0.0: Change to github

 * 0.1.4: Added ability to use the DI injection directly in express commands.

 * 0.1.3: Added ability to call functions post-fixed with method name.